baldurk/renderdoc/docs/window/texture_viewer.rst

 The Pixel context display is a small panel by default in the bottom right of the texture viewer.

 Whenever a pixel is picked small area of the texture around it is rendered at maximum zoom to this panel.
 This gives you some context for the pixels nearby to the one you're picking and allows fine refinement without needing to zoom in and lose your place in the overall image.

+You can adjust the selected pixel with the arrow keys on your keyboard after picking, using this context to guide your selection.

 .. figure:: ../imgs/Screenshots/PixelContext.png